Does homeowners insurance cover jewelry?

 How can I increase my insurance coverage for jewelry?

-There are different ways you may be able to amend your home insurance policy if you need additional coverage for your jewelry.
-Depending on the value of your collection, as well as how many pieces you own, some of these steps could help.
+If you are looking for a way to ensure that your homeowners insurance covers jewelry, you may be able to amend your home insurance policy in order to provide extra coverage.
+Depending on the value of your collection, as well as how many pieces you own, there are several options to achieve this.

 Raise your coverage limits